dafny-lang/dafny/docs/DafnyRef/Topics.md

 to determine a definite result value because of an infinite chain of calls that applies $f$ to each value of some subset $X'$ of $X$.
-Then, apparently, the value of $f$ for any one of the values in $X'$ is not determined by the equation, but picking any particular result values for these makes for a consistent definition.
+Then, apparently, the value of $f$ for any one of the values in $X'$ is not determined by the equation, but picking any particular result value for these makes for a consistent definition.
 This was pointed out by Manolios and Moore [@ManoliosMoore:PartialFunctions].
 Functions can be underspecified in this way in the proof assistants ACL2 [@ACL2:book] and HOL [@Krauss:PhD].